JimmyDurandWesolowski/rustlings-solved/README.md

+**Please do not check the code if you intend to find the solutions to the exercises yourself!
+You have been warned.**

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!